The Laughter Files β€” An Encyclopedia of Comedy

 Life and career

 Wood first came to national attention on the ITV talent show New Faces in 1974, though she later described the experience as a disaster.
-Her real breakthrough came through the sketch show That's Life! and, more decisively, through her association with Julie Walters, who became her on-screen alter ego and closest creative collaborator.
+Her real breakthrough came through the BBC consumer affairs programme That's Life! and, more decisively, through her association with Julie Walters, who became her on-screen alter ego and closest creative collaborator.
 By the early 1980s Wood was the rarest thing in British television: a woman writing, performing and fronting her own comedy programmes.

 Victoria Wood: As Seen on TV (1985–1987) made her a household name, with its spoofs of suburban soaps, the immortal 'Acorn Antiques' parody, and songs that turned the minutiae of British life into bittersweet art.
 She followed it with a string of one-off specials, the stage revue Victoria Wood Live, and the much-loved BBC sitcom dinnerladies (1998–2000), which she wrote and starred in.
 Later in life she moved into more dramatic work, writing and starring in Housewife, 49 (2006), a Bafta-winning dramatisation of the wartime diaries of Nella Last.